ichmarah/first-website/README.md

 *Work in progress*
-# My first website! :tada:
+# Ichmarah portfolio :tada:

 ## About
-For my first website, I will start off with the basics: HTML, CSS, and JavaScript.
+Portfolio of @ichmarah.
+Starting off with the basics: HTML, CSS, and JavaScript.
 Approaching the website mobile-first.
 The end result will be hosted on Github pages.

 ## Author:
 Ichmarah Kock

+Words and images © Ichmarah Kock